Cyfrin/2024-03-snek-raffle/README.md

 pip3 install git+https://github.com/pcaversaccio/snekmate.git@modules -t contracts/libraries
 ```

+And then we removed all the files except the ones we needed.

 We will use 🐍 snekmate's latest [`ERC721.vy`](./contracts/libraries/snekmate/tokens/ERC721.vy) contract, which is compatible with the latest Vyper compiler version, but the contract itself is considered out of scope for this audit.

 You can see how we import the [`ERC721.vy`](./contracts/libraries/snekmate/tokens/ERC721.vy) contract in the [`snek_raffle.vy`](./contracts/snek_raffle.vy) contract: